To give people a greater level of protection when it comes to their money, the government has introduced new rules for the UK banking system.

-When a payment is made into your account, you’ll receive an email or letter from us explaining what needs to be done next.
-The email will come from email@example.com and will include part of your postcode.
+When a payment is made into your account, you’ll receive a letter from us explaining what needs to be done next.
 You can also read more about the changes we’re making below...

 Payments where you need to make a change